ivov/infobootleg/reference.md

 TASKS:

-- Move Law object up widget tree and pass it as argument to ResultScreen
-- Move ListenableProvider down to PageView?
 - Parse HTML and populate ResultScreen
 - Upload Laws with modification data (modifies, modifiedBy)
 - Autocomplete with law topic "traductores", etc.